-A “pretty place and wants for nothing,” said Queen Elizabeth I about Harwich, when she visited the town in 1561.
 Built where two mighty rivers - the Stour and the Orwell - meet at at the sea, Harwich is home to former naval yards and acres of wildlife-rich marshland.
-The train journey there is an adventure in itself and is billed as the “Mayflower Line”, after the famous boat that sailed for America in 1620, whose master, Christopher Jones, was from Harwich.
+When Elizabeth I visited the town in 1561, she declared it: "a pretty place and wants for nothing."
+The train journey there is an adventure in itself and is billed as the “Mayflower Line”, after the famous boat that sailed for America in 1620.
+The Mayflower's master, Christopher Jones, was from Harwich.
 The railway line from Manningtree to Harwich carries visitors along the beautiful Stour Estuary, which you can also explore on foot, following part of the Essex Way.

 1. An hour or so by train - centuries of history